rbind/yutani/content/post/2019-01-25-a-survival-guide-to-insall-rlang-from-github-on-windows.md

 ## Use `remotes::install_github()` instead of devtools

-`devtools::install_github()` is just re-exported from remotes.
+`devtools::install_github()` is just re-exported from remotes package.
 So, are the same one.
-But, if I use `devtools::`, devtools dependencies are loaded, and, at the moment, rlang is included here.
+But, if I use `devtools::`, devtools's dependencies are loaded, and, at the moment, rlang is included here.
 So, the same error will occur.

 On the other hand, `remotes::` doesn't need rlang directly or indirectly.
 So, run